Akshar-2002/Gitter-Data-Classification/README.md

 Gitter is a modern instant messaging and collaboration platform that has revolutionized team communications and project coordination by providing a user-friendly way of organizing conversations.

-The dataset leveraged for this project consists of messages from the developers in open-source communities in Gitter and some relavant characteristics of these messages.
+The dataset leveraged for this project consists of messages from the developers in open-source communities in Gitter and some relevant characteristics of these messages.

 The objective of the project is to build various models to classify the purpose of the messages in the discussions on the Gitter Platform and compare the performances of the various Natural Language Processing models developed.